Page Contents

 This trip is focused on winter, the list of things to do would be totally different in summer or spring.
 So for summer inspiration take a look at 10 things you must do in Alberta and The Alberta National Park Showdown.

-Now that you know my itinerary, let’s focus on each stop of the itinerary, from Calgary all the way to Edmonton, passing by Johnston Canyon, Banff, and many more spots!
+Now that you know my itinerary, let’s focus on each stop of the itinerary, from Calgary all the way to Edmonton, passing by the places to visit between Calgary and Edmonton, Johnston Canyon, Banff, and many more spots!
+The drive is also called Queen Elizabeth II Highway.

 I’ll also go through the accommodation options on the way for all budgets, so you know the best places to sleep.